nmoshenska/title-capitalization/README.md

-# README
+# title-cap

-A simple package for capitalizing text according to titles.
+A simple package to capitalize text according to title capitalization conventions.